sherryyy19/agentic-ai-chatbot/README.md

    `pip install pipenv`

-2. Use this command to load environment variables: `pipenv shell`

 ### .env File

-Create a .env file to store your private API keys for Groq, Tavily, and OpenAI.
+* Create a .env file to store your private API keys for Groq, Tavily, and OpenAI.
+* Use this command to load environment variables: `pipenv shell`
 ### Phase-1 (Create AI Agent)

 1. Create an ai_agent.py file, and set up LLM Tools and AI Agent with Search Tool Functionality.